 Another downer—mold is quite common indoors.
 However, once mold or mildew growth is bad enough, it is easily detected, either by sight or smell.
 Most of us would rather stop it before it starts, so how can humidity control prevent mold growth?

-One way to prevent mold growth is to maintain good relative indoor humidity.
+One way to prevent mold growth is to maintain a good indoor relative humidity level.
 And the ideal indoor humidity range falls between 40 and 60%.
 If humidity levels in your home are over 60%, then the air can potentially create enough moisture that it enables mold growth.
 It’s important to monitor humidity levels in your home for this reason.
 One of the more common signs of high indoor humidity is condensation on the inside of windows and doors.
 This is a major tell-tale sign that your home is likely suffering from excess humidity.

 Humidity Control Upgrades

 Upgrading to a whole-home dehumidifier is a great long-term healthy home investment.
 And when it comes to the best way to both stop and prevent mold growth, humidity control is at the top of the list.
-Ensuring that the corners, cracks and crevices of your home doesn’t become a breeding ground for mold and mildew is worth the upgrade.
-We can help you determine if a dehumidifier is right for your home!
+Ensuring that the corners, cracks and crevices of your home don’t become a breeding ground for mold and mildew is worth the upgrade.